Smartsheet (NYSE:SMAR) Updates Q1 2023 Earnings Guidance

-Smartsheet (NYSE:SMAR – Get Rating) last issued its quarterly earnings data on Tuesday, March 15th.
-The company reported ($0.40) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.43) by $0.03.
-Smartsheet had a negative return on equity of 29.45% and a negative net margin of 31.06%.
-The company had revenue of $157.39 million during the quarter, compared to analyst estimates of $151.60 million.
-During the same quarter in the previous year, the company posted ($0.21) earnings per share.
-Smartsheet’s revenue was up 43.2% compared to the same quarter last year.
-As a group, analysts forecast that Smartsheet will post -1.66 EPS for the current fiscal year.

-In related news, CRO Michael Arntz sold 2,100 shares of the business’s stock in a transaction that occurred on Friday, April 1st.
-The stock was sold at an average price of $55.61, for a total value of $116,781.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director James N. White purchased 150,000 shares of the stock in a transaction that occurred on Friday, January 7th.
-The stock was purchased at an average price of $63.07 per share, with a total value of $9,460,500.00.
-The disclosure for this purchase can be found here.
-In the last ninety days, insiders have sold 41,963 shares of company stock worth $2,438,798.
-Insiders own 6.07% of the company’s stock.
+In other Smartsheet news, CRO Michael Arntz sold 2,100 shares of the stock in a transaction that occurred on Friday, April 1st.
+The shares were sold at an average price of $55.61, for a total transaction of $116,781.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CMO Andrew Lee Bennett sold 1,717 shares of the stock in a transaction that occurred on Wednesday, February 16th.
+The shares were sold at an average price of $62.33, for a total transaction of $107,020.61.
+The disclosure for this sale can be found here.
+In the last quarter, insiders sold 39,713 shares of company stock valued at $2,302,786.
+6.07% of the stock is owned by company insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Sei Investments Co. lifted its holdings in Smartsheet by 0.5% during the fourth quarter.
+A number of large investors have recently added to or reduced their stakes in the business.
+Sei Investments Co. grew its position in shares of Smartsheet by 0.5% during the 4th quarter.
 Sei Investments Co. now owns 103,977 shares of the company’s stock worth $8,053,000 after buying an additional 533 shares during the period.
-Wells Fargo & Company MN lifted its holdings in Smartsheet by 95.8% during the fourth quarter.
+Wells Fargo & Company MN grew its position in shares of Smartsheet by 95.8% during the 4th quarter.
 Wells Fargo & Company MN now owns 98,931 shares of the company’s stock worth $7,662,000 after buying an additional 48,392 shares during the period.
-Parametric Portfolio Associates LLC lifted its holdings in Smartsheet by 29.1% during the fourth quarter.
+Parametric Portfolio Associates LLC grew its position in shares of Smartsheet by 29.1% during the 4th quarter.
 Parametric Portfolio Associates LLC now owns 98,428 shares of the company’s stock worth $7,623,000 after buying an additional 22,173 shares during the period.
-LPL Financial LLC lifted its holdings in Smartsheet by 13.8% during the fourth quarter.
+LPL Financial LLC grew its position in shares of Smartsheet by 13.8% during the 4th quarter.
 LPL Financial LLC now owns 28,444 shares of the company’s stock worth $2,203,000 after buying an additional 3,458 shares during the period.
-Finally, Amalgamated Bank lifted its holdings in Smartsheet by 18.2% during the fourth quarter.
-Amalgamated Bank now owns 25,719 shares of the company’s stock worth $1,992,000 after buying an additional 3,968 shares during the period.
-Hedge funds and other institutional investors own 86.88% of the company’s stock.
+Finally, Amalgamated Bank grew its position in Smartsheet by 18.2% in the 4th quarter.
+Amalgamated Bank now owns 25,719 shares of the company’s stock valued at $1,992,000 after purchasing an additional 3,968 shares during the period.
+86.88% of the stock is owned by institutional investors and hedge funds.

 Smartsheet, Inc engages in managing and automating collaborative work.
 Its platform provides solutions that eliminate the obstacles to capturing information, including a familiar and intuitive spreadsheet interface as well as easily customizable forms.
 The company was founded by W. Eric Browne, Maria Colacurcio, John D.